Seoul court rules Samsung didn't violate Apple design

 Neither Apple nor Samsung had an immediate comment on the Seoul ruling.

-In Seoul, Samsung shares last traded down 1.3 percent, in line with the broader market.
+In Seoul, Samsung shares last traded down 1.3 percent, in line with the broader market .KS11.

 ($1 = 1130.5750 Korean won)